Solomon ibn Verga: Printed editions and translations

 The Shebeṭ Yehudah was first printed in Turkey c.
 1550; since then it has been reprinted several times.
-It has been four times translated into Yiddish, first at Cracow, 1591.
+It has been four times translated into Yiddish, first at Kraków, 1591.
 It has been translated into Spanish by Meir de Leon, Amsterdam, 1640; into Latin by Gentius, Amsterdam 1651; Hebrew printing by Bunfat Schneur and co-partners in Fürth, 1724; into German by M. Wiener, Hanover, 1856, Leipzig 1858.
 Fragments of it have been translated by Eisenmenger, Schudt, Menahem Man ha-Levi, and Joseph Zedner.
 At the end of paragraph 64 Ibn Verga says that he wrote a work entitled Shebeṭ 'Ebrato, containing persecution narratives and some rabbinical treatises, now lost.

 Influence

-The historical value of the data contained in the Shebeṭ Yehudah has been seriously questioned by Isidore Loeb (1892).
+The historical value of the data contained in the Shebeṭ Yehudah was questioned by Isidore Loeb (1892).
 Loeb holds that, though an original writer, Ibn Verga is not always trustworthy, and that some of his material belongs really in the domain of legend.
-Ibn Verga was especially interested in the religious controversies held between Jews and Christians; and the fullest account of these controversies is given in his work.
-But even these seem to be fictitious—with the exception, perhaps, of that of the one at Tortosa (§ 40).
-The Shebeṭ Yehudah is valuable, however, for the Jewish folk-lore and the popular traditions which it contains.

 The only one of Verga's contemporaries that made use of his work seems to be Samuel Usque, in his Consolação.
 The Latin translation of Gentius contains two peculiar mistakes on the title-page: the word is written, and is translated "tribe" instead of "rod".
 A Yiddish translation, with additions (Shebeṭ Yehudah ha-Shalem), was published in Wilna, 1900.
 Corrections to the text of M. Wiener are given by Loeb in Revue des études juives 17 p87.